BuildOnViction/gitbook/tomomasterdao/how-to-utilize-and-trade-tdao.md

 tDAO is the main token for the governance of the TomoMasterDAO.
 With tDAO, users can vote for projects applying for grants provided by the TomoMasterDAO.

-The goal of tDAO is to allow users to have a say in funding decisions, in which allocations will be distributed to projects built on top of the TomoChain ecosystem.
+The goal of tDAO is to allow users to have a say in funding decisions, in which allocations will be distributed to projects built on top of the Viction ecosystem.

 * Relevant info:
   * [Voting and outcome](governance-model/voting-and-outcome.md)
   * [Tokenomics](tokenomics.md)

-tDAO is tradable on LuaSwap, TomoChain's main DEX. tDAO is _**only available on the TomoChain network**_, so please check you have the right network connection before making a swap on-chain, as well as _**$TOMO in your wallet as gas fee for the transaction**_.
+tDAO is tradable on LuaSwap, Viction's main DEX. tDAO is _**only available on the Viction network**_, so please check you have the right network connection before making a swap on-chain, as well as _**$VIC in your wallet as gas fee for the transaction**_.

 The instruction to make a sway on LuaSwap can be found [here](broken-reference).
 Please make sure to choose $tDAO as the token you want to swap to.